bassthewise/mixxx-launchpad-mini-mapping/README.md

 # mixxx-launchpad-mini-mapping

-In this repository you will find Bass The Wise's Mixxx mapping for Novation Launchpad Mini, although there are chances it could be adapted to other launchpad versions.
+In this repository you will find Bass The Wise's Mixxx mapping for Novation Launchpad Mini.
+Chances are that it could be adapted to other launchpad versions.

 This mapping is largely based on jdsilvaa's work (https://github.com/jdsilvaa/mixxx-launchpad-mini), itself based on marczis and zestoi previous mappings for the controller.
 There is also a more advanced mapping from dszakallas (https://github.com/dszakallas/mixxx-launchpad); give it a try if you are looking for a very complete controller of 4 decks and 4 samplers!